Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Introduction

 These important features make QCNs a pillar of a much coveted, global \say{Quantum Internet} (QI) \cite{quantum_internet1} that could allow any two points on Earth to execute quantum communication services.
 However, designing QCNs faces multiple challenges ranging from the successful generation of high-quality quantum states, to overcoming their inherent decoherence.

-Many prior works~\cite{quantum_internet1,gyongyosi2018multilayer_optimization,kozlowski2019towards} attempted to address those challenges for different QCN components and designs, in isolation.
-In contrast to ~\cite{quantum_internet1,gyongyosi2018multilayer_optimization,kozlowski2019towards}, we propose a holistic physics-informed framework for the design, analysis, and optimization of QCNs, while identifying the underlying fundamental challenges.
-This is important to unite the efforts towards designing and practically developing QCNs firmly grounded on quantum physics principles.
-The proposed framework (see Figure \ref{fig_contributions}) provides a building block towards aligning the perspectives of the quantum physics and the classical communications communities for practically developing 6G and beyond networks and, ultimately, the QI.
+Many prior works~\cite{kozlowski2019towards,gyongyosi2018multilayer_optimization,wei2022towards,quantum_internet1} that consider QCNs either focus on summarizing their components and challenges \cite{kozlowski2019towards,gyongyosi2018multilayer_optimization}, in isolation, or survey practical QCN implementations and enabling technologies \cite{wei2022towards}.
+Meanwhile, other works \cite{quantum_internet1} investigate QCN applications and their deployment challenges.
+However, most of these works ignore the challenge of making impractical physics-uninformed assumptions in QCN designs.
+In contrast to~\cite{kozlowski2019towards,gyongyosi2018multilayer_optimization,wei2022towards,quantum_internet1}, we propose a holistic physics-informed framework for the design, analysis, and optimization of QCNs, while identifying the underlying fundamental challenges.
+This is important to unite the efforts towards designing practical QCNs firmly grounded on quantum physics principles.
+The proposed framework (see Figure \ref{fig_contributions}) provides a building block towards aligning the perspectives of the quantum physics and the classical communications communities for practically developing hybrid quantum-classical networks and, ultimately, the QI with applications like quantum key distribution (QKD) and quantum sensing.